TikhonP/heytelepat-server/docs.md

 Interact with heytelepat-agent

 # Overview
-Medsenger agent is for connectiong to medsenger api and Speaker api is for connecting from speaker
+Medsenger agent is for connection to medsenger api and Speaker api is for connecting from speaker

 # Authentication
 api_key/token